Southern Television: 1980 franchise round

-Closure of Southern Television
+Closure of Southern Television and Aftermath

-Southern Television's final programme And It's Goodbye From Us ended at 12:43 a.m. on New Year's Day 1982.
+Southern Television's final programme And It's Goodbye From Us started at 11:45 p.m. and ended at 12:43 a.m. on New Year's Day 1982.
 The programme closed with a medley of songs sung by Lillian Watson and performed by the Bournemouth Sinfonietta under conductor Owain Arwel Hughes.
 The show's presenter and long-serving continuity announcer Christopher Robbie, signed off from Southern Television with these words:

 Goodbye songs from Lillian Watson because ... it's goodbye time.
 We said at the start that we'd come to celebrate, and I think we have.
 We've enjoyed remembering, and I'm sure you won't forget.
 So, with a final farewell smile from those Southern people who've become to many of you, true friends, it's goodbye from us.

 Afterwards, the camera panned to show many of the on-air talent and company executives standing solemnly as their names were displayed on-screen and the "Southern Fantasia" (composed especially for the show by Jonathan Burton, and performed earlier on in the programme) was played in the final two minutes.
 When the piece came to a climactic end, the lights on the set were gradually turned off, for the last time, fading to the Southern Television Colour Production slide which dissolved into the station's logo, spinning away into an animated starry sky.

 The acoustic guitar jingle played for what would be the final time with a deep extended echo, and the screen slowly and silently faded to black, remaining that way for close to a minute.
 There were no closing or shut-down announcements, no suggestions for viewers to switch off their television sets, nor even the customary playing of the national anthem.

 At 12:45 a.m. the transmitters were shut down, putting a permanent end to Southern's broadcasts after 24 years.
 8 hours and 40 minutes later, at 9:25 a.m., Television South began broadcasting in Southern's former region.

 Southern Television's programme archive was sold to Southern Star Group and then Renown Pictures; the names "Southern Television Ltd", "Southern Independent Television" and "Southern Television", and the star device idents used between 1958 and 1981, all transferred to Art Attack and Finger Tips producer Nic Ayling in 2004.
 Southern Television now trades as an independent production company.

 In August 2008, ITV Meridian commemorated the 50th anniversary of Southern Television's first transmission with special reports on Thames Valley Tonight and Meridian Tonight (South and South East editions) alongside a half-hour programme presented by Fred Dinenage.

 In 2022, Renown Pictures/Talking Pictures TV put many of the programmes from their Southern TV archive onto their TPTV Encore streaming service.
 Programmes uploaded to TPTV Encore include Runaround, Rogue's Rock and Tell Me Another.